notion-enhancer/notion-enhancer.github.io/about/terms-and-conditions.md

   its authors and an attributive license statement must be preserved in all copies or derivatives of it or part of it.

-The full text of the license can be read below:
+The full text of the license can be read below →

 ```
 MIT License